mebusy/notes/dev_notes/AI_CS188.md

 - Dijkstra's algorithm, which is perhaps better-known, can be regarded as a variant of uniform-cost search,
      - where there is no goal state and processing continues until all nodes have been removed from the priority queue,
      - i.e. until shortest paths to all nodes (not just a goal node) have been determined.
+- Dijkstra's algorithm searches for shortest paths from root to every other node in a graph, whereas uniform-cost searches for shortest paths in terms of cost to a goal node.

 <h2 id="b04314d7dafd45796af0bf245e3ae8e8"></h2>